 If a building is destroyed or damaged during an income year, you can claim the remaining amount of undeducted construction expenditure that has not yet been deducted, less any compensation received.
-If the destruction or demolition is voluntary, the entitlement to a deduction is unaffected.
+This applies even if the destruction or demolition is voluntary.